 Dealing with a data breach allows your business to protect data subject (individuals) from further losses, alternations or unauthorised use.
 This can come from several areas from either malware, phishing to user or administration error.

 One of the principles of data protection under Article 5(1)(f) of GDPR, is securing personal data which includes protection from losses, alternations or unauthorised use.
 The data controller needs to demonstrate this.

 If suppliers are used by the data controller, they need to provide sufficient backing that they have the necessary security mechanisms in place.

 The business needs to take steps to ensure that security measures are in places which can protect against high-risk to the individual.
-The above should be reflected accordingly either in contract or relevant data protection addendum.
+The above should be reflected accordingly either in contract or relevant data protection agreement.

 In simple terms, once you establish the root cause of the Personal Data breach then you want to make the environment is secure.
-In parallel, you may also involve reviewing the technical and security measures which were adopted to protect the Personal Data initially and what needs to be enhanced.
+In parallel, you may also involve reviewing the technical and security measures which were adopted to protect the personal data initially and what needs to be enhanced.

 The key thing here is going to be lessons learnt and the measures the business has put in place to prevent future occurrences.

 If you are the data controller if there is a high risk of impacting the data subject, then the data subject is to be notified of the breach.